mjdonovan410/TinyTitan-GravityExperiment/Record/README.md

 ![alt text](https://github.com/mjdonovan410/TinyTitan-PhysicsExperiment/raw/master/Record/Images/gui.png "Record GUI")

 Now comes the simple part.
 Using the mouse, click on a button that will command the claw to either open or close the claw to prepare the object.
-Once nothing is obstructing the camera's view, press the "Drop" button.
+Once nothing is obstructing the camera's view, press the `Drop` button.
 There will be a slight delay while the camera warms up and then the object will drop.

 The recording will be saved on the flash drive **NOT the SD card**, so make sure there is a flash drive plugged into the Pi connected to the camera.